artgap/home-assistant.io/source/_integrations/remote.xiaomi_miio.markdown

 After learning the command the base64 string can be found as a notification in Overview, the string can be copied by left clicking on the string and choose the copy option.

+Second version (`chuangmi.remote.v2`) may not correctly learn codes from air conditioners.

 ### `xiaomi_miio.remote_set_led_on`

 Used to turn remote's blue LED on.